sparsick/iac-qa-talk/README.md

 # iac-qa-talk
-Slides and sample code from my talk "Infastructure as Code - Muss man nicht testen, Hauptsache es läuft" at OOP Digital 2021 at 09h January 2021.
+Slides and sample code from my talk "Infastructure as Code - Muss man nicht testen, Hauptsache es läuft" at Frankfurter Entwicklertage 2021 at 04h March 2021.

 All code samples are in `samples`.